sebasvila/libaire/doc/source/i2c.rst

 Byte transfer operations
 ------------------------

-These are operations intended to transfer a single byte to/from a given slave in the bus.
+These are operations intended to transfer one or two bytes to/from a given slave in the bus.

-The send operation doesn't require a buffer and data to be sent is internally stored by the module.
-This allows a smoother use.
+The send operations doesn't require a buffer and data to be sent is internally stored by the module.
+This allows for a smoother use.

 .. doxygenfunction:: i2c_send_uint8

+.. doxygenfunction:: i2c_send_2uint8

+The i2c_send_uint16() function sends a word.
+A provision is made to allow the user to choose the byte order in which the word is sent.

+.. doxygenfunction:: i2c_send_uint16

+The module also provides a function to receive a byte as defined below.

 .. doxygenfunction:: i2c_receive_uint8

 Canned operations